Governance Control Catalog

 These capabilities are built into the current platform and enforced across every governed delivery path.

-Contracts evolve with your business
+Managed models evolve with your business

 Every output traces to its source